robvanson/akouste/README.md

 > \[//comment\]: \# "----------"

 The stimulus table can be edited directly in the markdown file.
 The format is rather strict with comma-separated values.
-All comma's and quotes are replaced and stored as their \&\#\<ASCII\>; values, ie, \&\#44;, \&\#34;, and \&\#39;.
+All comma's and " '-quotes are replaced and stored as their \&\#\<ASCII\>; values, ie, \&\#44;, \&\#34;, and \&\#39;.
 Conversions are automatically back and forth between the internal stimulus table and the markdown file.

 ---------

 [^1]: Version 1 has moved to [Github akouste-v1](https://github.com/robvanson/akouste-v1)
 [^2]: [Guidance for SToPS (PDF)](https://eprints.leedsbeckett.ac.uk/id/eprint/4126/3/Guidance%20notes%20for%20SToPS.pdf)
 [^3]: The converter [*markdown-it.min.js*](https://cdn.jsdelivr.net/npm/markdown-it@14.1.0/dist/) can be stored locally if desired.
+[^4]: I have no personal experience with Visual Studio Code, so YMMV.